 PAM FESSLER, BYLINE: The district starts in Queens, he says, then goes into Nassau County.

-REPRESENTATIVE GARY ACKERMAN: And it takes in Great Neck and Sands Point and King's Point and keeps going along the water's edge in the Long Island Sound until it turns north a little bit and goes into the Long Island Sound, and then it moves through the water quite a bit, then it comes up in Oyster Bay.
+REP. GARY ACKERMAN: And takes in Great Neck and Sands Point and King's Point, and keeps going along the water's edge in the Long Island Sound until it turns north a little bit, and goes into the Long Island Sound.
+And then it moves through the water quite a bit.
+Then it comes up in Oyster Bay.

 (SOUNDBITE OF LAUGHTER)

 RUDIN: I love that piece.
 I love that piece.

 CONAN: Gary Ackerman had quite a sense of humor.

 RUDIN: August 2001 - that's when that piece was done.